jarossi1/health-system/README.md

 - Set up the backend of the project using Express and connected it to a MySQL database (health_db).

-- Created the MySQL database and added a users table with 5 sample users, including fields for ID, name, email, and age.
+- Created the MySQL database and added a users table with 5 sample users, including fields for ID, name, email, and department.

 - Created basic CRUD API routes to interact with the users table in the MySQL database.